b3rew/loopback-row-count-mixin/README.md

 # loopback-row-count-mixin
-A mixin to get total count of a model for a loopback Model.
+A mixin to get total count of a model for pagination in a loopback Model.

 ## INSTALL